-On the West Side, just west of Thornhill Education Center, is this wonderful tranquil garden, located alongside the Outpost building, erected in 1948 under the direction of May T. Watts.
-The garden was developed in the early 1970s, by Arboretum naturalist Richard Wason, as a teaching aid for school children participating in Arboretum classes.
-Today, the garden is used as a living classroom for students, nature enthusiasts, and scouts participating in Arboretum merit badge programs.
+This wonderful tranquil garden, located alongside the Outpost building, erected in 1948 under the direction of May T. Watts.
+The garden was developed in the early 1970s by Arboretum naturalist Richard Wason as a teaching aid for schoolchildren participating in the Arboretum classes.
+Today, the garden is used as a living classroom for students, nature enthusiasts, and scouts participating in the Arboretum merit badge programs.